-3. Empathy Extraordinary leaders praise in public and address problems in private. a genuine concern The best leaders guide employees through challenges, always on the lookout for solutions to foster the long-term success of the organization.
+3. Empathy Extraordinary leaders praise in public and address problems in private, with a genuine concern.
+The best leaders guide employees through challenges, always on the lookout for solutions to foster the long-term success of the organization.
 Rather than making things personal when they encounter problems, or assigning blame to individuals, leaders look for constructive solutions and focus on moving forward.

 4. Accountability Extraordinary leaders take responsibility for everyone's performance, including their own.
 They follow up on all outstanding issues, check in on employees, and monitor the effectiveness of company policies and procedures.
 When things are going well, they praise.
 When problems arise, they identify them quickly, seek solutions, and get things back on track.

-7. Honesty Strong leaders treat people how they want to be treated.
+7. Honesty Strong leaders treat people the way they want to be treated.
 They are extremely ethical and believe that honesty, effort, and reliability form the foundation of success.
 They embody these values so overtly that no employee doubts their integrity for a minute.
-They share information openly and avoid spin control.
+They share information openly, and avoid spin control.

-9. Inspiration Put it all together and what emerges is a picture of the truly inspiring leader: someone who communicates clearly, concisely, and often, and by doing so motivates everyone to give their best all the time.
+9. Inspiration Put it all together, and what emerges is a picture of the truly inspiring leader: someone who communicates clearly, concisely, and often, and by doing so motivates everyone to give his or her best all the time.
 They challenge their people by setting high but attainable standards and expectations, and then giving them the support, tools, training, and latitude to pursue those goals and become the best employees they can possibly be.